Bazias/aetolia-common/README.md

 There is common data in Aetolia that all systems of which all systems make use.
 This project is an attempt to provide a centralized copy of this datasuch that anyone can import the data into their systems and reduce the burden in maitenance within the community.

+## Contributing

+Contributions are welcome!
+Please submit PRs, and I'm happy to work with folks to make adjustments to promote adoption.

+Currently, everything is formatted with `prettier` and CI will fail if unformated code is submitted.
+To run prettier yourself, you'll need to install [node](https://nodejs.org/en) and run `npm install` to install the dependencies. `npx prettier . --write` will format everything for you!
+(Bewarned, this does edit your changes.)

 ## Schema

 Below details the schema of each category of data.